kristoffer-tungland/homeassistant-him-waste-calendar/README.md

 ## Configuration

 Use the configuration flow and enter your property ID when prompted.
 The integration will create one sensor per waste category and an aggregate sensor showing the next upcoming collection.

+All sensors for a property are grouped under a single device in Home Assistant and expose a `last_refresh` attribute indicating when data was last updated.